 These innovative afterschool programs offer impactful STEM programming to diverse populations.
 Read on to hear their advice for success and to learn about their program structure, evaluation results and partnership models.

 Adventure Science Center’s mission is to ignite curiosity and inspire the lifelong discovery of science.
 To that end, the center annually engages more than 314,000 visitors of all ages and socio-economic backgrounds from throughout Tennessee and across the country with hands-on, interactive school and public programs; 44,000+ square feet of exhibits; and the renowned Sudekum Planetarium.
 The science center is an indispensable part of the science education community in Davidson County, as well as Middle Tennessee and the surrounding areas.

-Art2STEM serves 100 7th and 8th grade girls from the following middle schools:
+No longer operational, the Art2STEM afterschool program served 100 7th and 8th grade girls from the following middle schools:

 Issac Litton: 91% of students on Free/reduced lunch program, 58% minority.